 Ripped Jeans

-Ripped jeans, the edgy anti-fashion denim pant of the ages, has been making a much needed comeback in the 2020s.
-From 1950s Greasers to 1990s Grung-era Seattle hipsters and Y2K pop stars, the intentional tears and slashes on ripped jeans have been making a fashion statement for decades.
+Ripped jeans, the edgy anti-fashion denim pants of the ages, made a much-needed comeback in the 2020s.
+From 1950s Greasers to 1990s Grunge-era Seattle hipsters and Y2K pop stars, the intentional tears and slashes on ripped jeans have been making a fashion statement for decades.

 Ripped jeans, which come in levels of distress from subtle frays to hanging holes, say “I’m too cool to care,” and can be worn casually or dressed up for a night out.